The Truth About Bar Soap vs. Body Wash (Plus the Best Toxic-Free Alternatives)

 Below are our top 3 toxic-free bar soap, liquid soap, & soap-free cleanser recommendations if you’re looking to make a cleaner switch:

-Graphic of the best bar soap, body wash and soap, free cleanser
+best bar body and soap free soaps

 1. Best Bar Soap: Dr. Bronner’s All-One Hemp Pure-Castile Bar Soap